Lab 8 min read

 Escape Characters

-\*This will not be italicized\*
+\*This won't be italicized\*

-\`This will not be code\`
+\`This won't be code\`

-\# This will not be a heading
+\# This won't be a heading

 Front Matter